-During any abatement period the family continues to be responsible for its share of the rent.
+During any abatement period the family continues to be responsible for its share of the rent while residing in the unit.
 The owner must not seek payment from the family for abated amounts and may not use the abatement as cause for eviction.
+The GHA will notify the family of the abatement and potential termination of the HAP contract and will provide the family to request a voucher to search for a new unit.